af/JSnoX/README.md

 ## Why this instead of plain JS with `React.DOM`?

-* More concise code
+* More concise code; specify classes/ids/attributes in a way similar to CSS selectors
-* No need to specify a `key` property for siblings that are specified with distinct strings
 * Use your custom ReactComponent instances on React 0.12+ without [needing to wrap them](https://gist.github.com/sebmarkbage/d7bce729f38730399d28) with `React.createFactory()` everywhere